For creating an Adobe ID account and for general information about using your Adobe ID account, see Manage your Adobe ID account.

 For information on how to troubleshoot when you have not received subscription-related emails, see "Didn't receive expected email from Adobe."

-If you can't log in to your Creative Cloud desktop app, see Creative Cloud activation and sign-in troubleshooting.
+If you can't log in to your Creative Cloud desktop app, see Troubleshoot Creative Cloud activation errors.

 To resolve errors that can occur when you sign in with your social (Facebook or Google) account, see Resolve errors related to signing in with your social account.